GarrettS/Singular-Health/README.md

 <sub>Copyright 2018 Garrett Smith</sub>

 ## Summary:
 Patient health belongs to the patient.
-Doctors are service providers, not authorities, not managers of patients.
-Doctors are professionals, not servants of managed health organizations.
+Doctors are professional expert service providers regarding the complex field of human health.
+They are not authorities over patients.
+Management organizations that limit their quality of service can be largely replaced, giving doctors more freedom and financial incentive to provdie the best care possible in a freer, more competetive marketplace.

 ## Patient problems:
 * Patients don't have ready access to their health records but they need it.